AthenaFoundation/athena/README.md

-# Athena Proof Assistant
+# Athena Proof Framework

 This repo contains the source code for Athena, a system for proof engineering based on polymorphic multi-sorted first-order logic.

-Athena supports natural deduction, proof organization & abstraction, theory development, equational reasoning & (conditional) rewriting, induction, and more.
-It has built-in integrations to automated theorem provers & SAT/SMT solvers as well.
+Athena supports natural deduction, proof organization and abstraction, theory development, equational reasoning and (conditional) rewriting, structural induction, and more.
+It is also seamlessly integrated with a number of automated theorem provers, as well as SAT and SMT solvers.

 ## A Quick Example

 Athena is very close in style to the way humans naturally perform deduction.

-Below is a simple example of proving the *asymmetry* of the `<` (less-than) relation taken straight from the [Athena book](#learn-athena).
+Below is a simple example of proving the *asymmetry* of the `<` (less-than) relation, taken verbatim from the [Athena book](#learn-athena):

 ```